Aurora, Illinois, minor league baseball history: History

 Aurora has not hosted another minor league franchise.

 The ballparks

-Reportedly, the Aurora minor league teams first hosted home games at Driving Park.
+The Aurora minor league teams first hosted home games at Driving Park.
 Aurora teams played at the ballpark from 1890 to 1892, likely playing Sunday games at the ballpark.
 The Driving Park later became known as Aurora Downs.
-The ballpark was located between Pennsylvania Avenue and Lake Street (Route 31), Aurora, Illinois.
+The ballpark was located between Pennsylvania Avenue and Lake Street (Route 31) in Aurora, Illinois.

-In 1890 and 1891, Aurora was noted to also have played home games at Hurds Island Park.
-The ballpark, which also hosted football games, was located on an island, Hurds Island, which lies on the Fox River.
+In 1890 and 1891, Aurora was noted to also have played some home games at Hurds Island Park.
+The ballpark, which also hosted football games, was located on Hurds Island, which lies on the Fox River.